this-is-aryan/tigerhall-content/README.md

 - Different Utils like Device, Image and Code Helper are available to extend the project functionality.
 - Different Design Utils like Color Palettes are separate modules for easy integration and ease of usage.
 - For API related functionalities, separate module for Queries is available and ready to extend.
+- For Testing, the project has Jest Library setup and has test cases written for all Major Components.
 - Project follows Domain-driven Folder structure for good developer experience and intuitive design.